 A decision maker who is unable or unwilling to form precise probability and desirability judgements on all prospects relevant to the decision problem she faces cannot, of course, choose in accordance with expected utility maximisation.
 But she might instead apply a different decision rule, one that is tailored to her state of severe uncertainty or conflict.
 A great many different proposals for such rules exist in the literature, involving more or less radical departures from Bayesian theory and varying in the informational demands they make.
-Our focus will be on rules that take as inputs the set of expected utilities associated with an act that characterise the decision maker's uncertainty, organising them in terms of the additional considerations they appeal to in order to settle matters.
+Our focus will be on rules that take as inputs the set of expected utilities associated with an act that characterise the decision maker's uncertainty, organising them in

-6There are grey areas I think.
+&lt;sup>6There are grey areas I think.
 In group decision making it is often impossible to reach a decision on what to do without getting agreement on the reasons that ground that choice.
 In which case, pragmatic considerations are likely to slip into the phase of attitude formation.